This game has unused animations.

 - A render based on the first game, depicting Bayonetta fighting Affinities, with the number 10 in the background.

-- A background left over from the E3 demo.
+- A work-in-progress render of the Results screen background from the E3 demo.

 - A repeating screenshot of a test room.

 - A texture of a red and green swirl, accompanied by normal and specular maps.

 - A screenshot of Tag Climax in development.